9 Food Packaging Labels Explained

 8. Fruit “Drinks”

 Look at the ingredients to see what’s actually in there.
 “Drink” in the name of a product tells you that this is not 100% juice.
 It may, in fact, be mostly sugar and water, with some added Vitamin C. This allows the manufacturer to say an orange drink is “high in Vitamin C,” even if it’s a long way from being real orange juice.
+Only beverages that are 100% juice may be called “juice.”

 - USDA Certified 100% Organic: If your product has a USDA organic seal and says it is 100% organic, this product contains 100% USDA certified organic ingredients, has zero non-organic ingredients in the product, and any processing aids used during product production were 100% USDA certified organic.

 There are plenty of other terms to be skeptical about too.
-Experienced label readers look right past the banners and big type on the front and look instead for the facts in small print on the back.
+Experienced label readers look right past the banners and big type on the front and look instead for the ingredients list in small print on the back.
 Even then, they remain skeptical.
 The key is to remember that you and your food manufacturer don’t always have the same interests in mind, so be smart and cautious to ensure you are filling your fridge and pantry with the best, most nutritious foods possible.